ZOOM Classes Timetable for 2021

 Socrates said, "If you would seek health, first look to the spine."

-If we did not have calendars, our age would probably be measured by the health of the spine.
+If we did not have calendars, our age would probably be measured by the health and flexibility of the spine.

 Kundalini Yoga keeps the spine strong and flexible, ensuring that we carry ourselves in a youthful and confident manner.